 Montgomery Community College is a public two-year college and member institution of the North Carolina Community College System.
 The College has developed and implemented formal planning and evaluation procedures in order to meet the needs of the students and the community.
 All planning at the College begins with the vision and mission statements.
-Then all goals, objectives, and activities are linked back to these statements.
+The College Goals support the College's Vision and Mission statements.
+Programs, departments, and divisions develop goals, objectives, and activities which evolve from the College Goals.